pirate/gzint/README.md

 it will only make your `int`s bigger.

-The alpha implementation works by compressing repeating patterns in the base-10 representation of `int`s, which works very well for large numbers with lots of 0's, or any of the same digit repeated.
+The alpha implementation works by compressing repeating patterns in the base-10 representation of `int`s, which works very well for large numbers with lots of repeating digits (in base-10).
 I'm working on adding other compression schemes, and automatically picking the one with the most memory savings (which may require adding threading to compress the int in several different ways concurrently).